Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Accuracy-Efficiency Trade-Offs as a Mechanism for Accountability

-By providing a mechanism to reason about accuracy-efficiency trade-offs like those above, computer scientists expose a particular kind of decisional uncertainty that depends on time~\cite{horvitz1987constraints, boddy1994deliberation}.
-Clarifying this uncertainty does not, however, identify specific risks that these automated decisions bring about.
-Given the uncertainties involved, it is up to policymakers to frame potential risks and to identify the normative, domain-specific values at play~\cite{jasanoff2016ethics}.
-That is, while computer scientists can reason about how much error is tolerable due to the accuracy-efficiency trade-off in order to inform their implementation decisions, policymakers should make best efforts to assess \emph{ex ante} how much of the resulting risk is tolerable.

-Such \emph{ex ante} interventions could help narrow the space of potentially deviant system behavior, which in turn could help narrow the number of scenarios that need to be examined \emph{ex post}.
-Moreover, these interventions, though unlikely to be comprehensive, should clarify many of the risks at play in deploying these systems.
-In some cases, in which it is possible to deem the amount of predetermined risk to be intolerable, policymakers could disallow particular technical systems from widespread deployment~\cite{sachs2011precaution, dietterich2018robustAI, perrow1999risk}.
-For example, as we discuss in Section \ref{sec:computing} this is likely to be the case with integrating real-time ML into police body cameras; the risks are likely too high to deploy such technology.
-However, in most cases, it may not be possible to preemptively fully analyze the risk landscape~\cite{sunstein2003precaution, smith2015opportunism} due to the amount of uncertainty in the system (Section \ref{sec:risk}).
-Incomplete risk analyses will not necessarily prevent the deployment of real-time ML systems in practice; instead, such systems will get deployed and policymakers will need to evaluate their behavior \emph{ex post}, after undesirable outcomes occur.
-An undesirable outcome will either reveal a risk that policymakers previously did not consider, with which they now need to contend, or, it will implicate an acknowledged risk previously deemed acceptable.
+By providing such clear mechanisms to reason about accuracy-efficiency trade-offs, computer scientists expose a particular kind of decisional uncertainty that depends on time~\cite{horvitz1987constraints, boddy1994deliberation}.
+Clarifying this uncertainty does not, however, identify specific risks that automated decisions can bring about.
+Rather, it is up to policymakers to frame potential risks and to identify the normative, domain-specific values at play~\cite{jasanoff2016ethics, friedman2019values, flanagan2014values, goldenfein2020handoff}.
+Based on the uncertainty that computer scientists expose, policymakers should endeavor to assess \emph{ex ante} how much of the resulting risk is tolerable.
+Such \emph{ex ante} interventions could help narrow the space of potentially deviant system behavior, which in turn could help narrow the number of incidents examined \emph{ex post}.
+These interventions, though unlikely to be comprehensive, should clarify many of the risks in deploying these systems.
+However, it will not always be possible to preemptively fully analyze the risk landscape due to the amount of uncertainty in the system~\cite{sunstein2003precaution, smith2015opportunism}.
+Incomplete risk analyses will not necessarily prevent the deployment of real-time ML systems in practice; instead, policymakers will need to evaluate system behavior \emph{ex post}, after undesirable outcomes occur.
+A bad outcome will either reveal a risk that policymakers previously did not consider, with which they now need to contend, or it will implicate an acknowledged risk previously deemed acceptable. \\